TheShrD/Oprators/README.md

 # Oprators
-This is my operators respository
+This is my operators respository in javascipt